JosephiusX/Microservices/ticketing/README.md

         http://ingress-nginx-controller.ingress-nginx.svc.cluster.local

 Or we could use a external name service to simplify though we wont as it would complicate the course objectives.

+235. When is GetInitialProps Called?

+236. On the Server or the Browser